aredn/documentation/arednGettingStarted/aredn_overview.rst

    The primary goal of the AREDN |trade| project is to empower licensed amateur radio operators to quickly and easily deploy high-speed data networks when and where they are needed.

 In today's high-tech society people have become accustomed to different ways of handling their communication needs.
-The preferred methods involve short messaging and keyboard-to-keyboard communication, along with audio-video communication using Voice Over IP (VoIP) and streaming technologies.
+The preferred methods involve short messaging and keyboard-to-keyboard communication, along with audio-video communication using Voice over IP (VoIP) and streaming technologies.

 The amateur radio community is able to meet these high-bandwidth digital communication requirements by using FCC Part 97 amateur radio frequency bands to send digital data between devices which are linked with each other to form a self-healing, fault-tolerant data network.
 Some have described this as an amateur radio version of the Internet.
 Although it is not intended for connecting people to **the Internet**, an AREDN |trade| mesh network will provide typical Internet or intranet-type applications to people who need to communicate across a wide area during an emergency or community event.